mulesoft/pdk-custom-policy-examples/simple-oauth-2-validation-grpc/README.md

         authorization: Basic dXNlcjpwYXNz
 ```

-4. Configure a Flex Gateway instance to debug the policy by placing a `registration.yaml` file in `playground/config`.
+5. Configure a Flex Gateway instance to debug the policy by placing a `registration.yaml` file in `playground/config`.

-5. Modify `./playground/stub.auth.json` to change the auth stubs.
+6. Modify `./playground/stub/auth.json` to change the auth stubs.

-6. Run the `run` command to start the Flex Gateway instance:
+7. Run the `run` command to start the Flex Gateway instance:

 ``` shell
 make run
 ```

-8. Send requests to Flex Gateway by using the following command as an example:
+8. Send requests to Flex Gateway by using the following command as an example, by placing the token in the URL query:

 ``` shell
 curl curl -v "http://0.0.0.0:8081/hello?token=valid"
 ```

 9. Test both `valid` and `not_valid` tokens.